jordy-ricardo25/jordy-ricardo25/README.md

 Here are some of the projects I've been working on:

-- [Alessia (Universal Windows)](https://github.com/MSB-Studios/Alessia-Universal-Windows): Lightweight and beautiful music player for Windows 10.
+- [Alessia (Universal Windows)](https://github.com/MSB-Studios/Alessia-Universal-Windows): Lightweight and beautiful music player for Windows 10+.
 - [Flowers (Windows Presentation)](https://github.com/jordy-ricardo25/Flowers-Windows-Presentation): Simple example of a connection to a DB made in PostgreSQL.
+- [Comedor Politecnico (Android)](https://github.com/ETSA-Labs/Comedor-Politecnico): Application to manage menus, reservations, payments, etc. in the canteen of a university.

 ## Open Source Contributions